 Today I’m going to share with you how to make the perfect baked potato in the oven.
 It may sound simple, but following my quick tips below will leave you with perfectly seasoned baked potatoes that are crisp on the outside and soft and tender on the inside.

 Then add your favorite toppings like butter, sour cream, salt/pepper, cheese, bacon, chives…whatever you feel like.
-Some nights we even do a baked potato bar and add veggies and meat too.
+Some nights we even do a baked potato bar, make a hasselback potato or make them into this potato skins recipe.
 YUM!

 - SCRUB.
 Give your potatoes a good scrub and then dry them off completely.
 If they are still wet when placing in oven, they won’t get as crispy.